Samsung’s latest-generation of The Frame TV is here, and the asking price is steep. Is something so beautiful worth the money?

 Samsung The Frame review: Software

 Here’s where you run into the biggest problem with The Frame.
 At least, my biggest problem.

 The Frame is a beautiful TV made impossibly well.
 Over time, however, you begin to notice a few software issues that serve to let the whole experience down somewhat.

-Plus, the new Frame TVs come with Apple AirPlay 2 support and a built-in Apple TV app for access to all your favourite Apple TV+ programming and your iTunes purchases.
+Plus, the new Frame TVs come with Apple AirPlay 2 support and a built-in Apple TV app.
+Both join forces for access to all your favourite Apple TV+ programming and your iTunes purchases.
 At least, that’s half-right: the AirPlay 2 on The Frame has never worked on my TV.
 And it’s not just an AirPlay issue either.

-Here’s a tip you won’t get anywhere else, too: if an app on your Smart Hub hangs or freezes, you can perform a soft-quit by opening the Home hub ribbon, hovering over the app that you want to restart and holding the back key.
+Here’s a tip you won’t get anywhere else, too.
+If an app on your Smart Hub hangs or freezes, you can perform a soft-quit.
+To do this, open the Home hub ribbon, hovering over the app that you want to restart and holding the back key.
 That should restart it.
-If it doesn’t solve the issue (it often won’t), restart the TV by holding down the power button on the remote for 10 seconds, forcing a reboot of The Frame.
+If it doesn’t solve the issue (it often won’t), restart the TV.
+To do this, hold down the power button on the remote for 10 seconds, forcing a reboot of The Frame.

 Write this tip down, you’ll use it once a week.
 That’s how annoying the software gets.